Prashant-17-11/PassingThoughts/README.md

 To do this, you'll call thoughts.fileter() to filter out the thought we want to remove.

+## Task 10

+Once this is done, all you'll need to do is pass this new function as a prop to the Thought component.
+Add a new prop called removeThought with the newly created removeThought() function as its value.

+If you've done this successfully, you should now be able to manually remove thoughts by clicking the delete button next to each thought.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).